 How to clean a blender

-Blenders are a useful tool to have in the kitchen, they help prepping meals and drinks fast and easy but one of the main issues is cleaning them, as food scraps tend to get stuck at the bottom.
+Blenders are a useful tool to have in the kitchen, they help to prep meals and drinks fast and easy but one of the main issues is cleaning them, as food scraps tend to get stuck at the bottom.

 Here are some simple ways to properly clean your blender reducing the chance of accidental cuts, so your blender is always clean and fungus free.